Posttraumatic Stress Disorder (PTSD) in Children

 - Invasive medical procedures, especially for children younger than age 6

 - Animal bites

 - Natural disasters, such as floods or earthquakes

-- Manmade tragedies, such as bombings
+- Manmade tragedies, such as bombings and war

 - Violent personal attacks, such as a mugging, rape, torture, or kidnapping

 A child’s risk for PTSD is often affected by: